brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Background

-Aconcagua is a peak in the Cordillera Principal, part of the Andes in Argentina.
+Aconcagua sits in the Cordillera Principal, part of the Andes in Argentina.
 It's the highest point outside of Asia, and the second tallest of the [Seven Summits](sevensummits/).
 Unlike the solitary rise of Kilimanjaro from the plains, Aconcagua is the centerpiece of a vast, rugged provincial park, just 15km from the Chilean border.
-The name comes from the Quechua word *Akunkawa*, meaning "Stone Sentinel."
+The name comes from the Quechua word *Akunkawa*, meaning *Stone Sentinel*.

 A frozen mummy discovered at 5,300m suggests the mountain may have been spiritually significant for the Inca Empire, who performed high-altitude sacrifices long before modern mountaineering began.
-The first recorded ascent was in 1897 when Matthias Zurbriggen reached the summit alone.
-Today, the peak attracts mountaineers from all over the world hoping to test themselves against extreme altitude.
+The first recorded summit was in 1897 when Matthias Zurbriggen climbed the Northwest Ridge, now known as the Normal Route.
+There were over eight failed attempts on that expedition alone.
+The peak has since attracted mountaineers from all over the world, hoping to test themselves against extreme altitude.

 While often labelled a non-technical mountain, Aconcagua is far from a simple hike.
 Expeditions usually take two to three weeks and involve thin air, rough terrain, rockfall and severe weather.
-The lower valleys regularly reach 30°C with no shade, while higher up the notorious *Viento Blanco* (White Wind) can bring gusts over 100km/h and temperatures below -30°C.
+The lower valleys regularly reach 30°C with no shade, while higher up the notorious *Viento Blanco* (White Wind) brings gusts over 100km/h and temperatures below -30°C.

+Several camps have been established along the Normal Route.
+Plaza de Mulas is the base camp, which usually takes two days to reach.
+Mules keep this stocked with good food and the comforts needed to allow recovery between climbing days.

-The mountain is defined by a stark, desert-like beauty.
-Dry valleys and dusty plains lead towards huge scree slopes and the famous penitentes; giant blade-like snow formations created by intense sun and wind.
-Higher still, the mountain becomes a world of rock and permanent ice where the Canaleta, a steep couloir below the summit ridge, acts as the final gatekeeper to the roof of the Americas.
+The mountain has a stark, desert-like beauty.
+Dry valleys and dusty plains lead to huge scree slopes and the famous penitentes; giant snow spikes created by intense sun and wind.
+Higher again, the mountain becomes a world of rock and permanent ice, up the ridge, across the La Cueva traverse, and up the Canaleta; a steep couloir below the summit ridge, acts as the final gatekeeper to the roof of the Americas.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua02.jpeg">